jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 I want to develop a sort of fluency in chess.
 A person can become fluent in anything.
 Not just language.

 We tend to only think of “fluency” when speaking other languages.
-Fluency doesn't just apply to language.
+Fluency doesn’t just apply to language.
 A person can be fluent in anything.
 All that matters is the ease and speed with which one can effectively string together the fundamentals of their craft.

 The best way to develop this is through constant practice and drilling of the fundamental components.
 Better to spend a lot of time on a few key concepts than a little time on a lot.